 Bangladeshi worker on trial for murdering Indonesian maid girlfriend in Geylang hotel

-SINGAPORE: Angry and jealous over his girlfriend's new relationship, a Bangladeshi worker allegedly strangled her in a hotel they regularly met at for trysts.
+SINGAPORE: Angry and jealous over his girlfriend's new relationship, a Bangladeshi worker allegedly strangled her in a hotel in which they regularly met.

 The victim, Indonesian maid Nurhidayati Wartono Surata, was found motionless on a hotel bed in Geylang by a receptionist on the night of Dec 30, 2018.